Darkhouse13/calculator-app/PROJECT_SUMMARY.md

 - Build process was successfully completed
 - Deployment instructions were created and updated

+## Project Restructuring
+✅ COMPLETED
+- Components have been reorganized into logical directories (ui, layout)
+- Styles have been moved to a dedicated styles directory
+- Assets have been consolidated into a single assets directory
+- Tests have been moved to a dedicated __tests__ directory
+- Configuration files have been updated to reflect the new structure

 ## Current Project Status
 The calculator application is fully implemented with all features working according to the requirements.
 All issues have been resolved: